cheogm28/annotated_shelf/README.md

 # Annotated Shelf

 Annotated Shelf is a powerful Dart library for generating REST APIs using annotations.
-With a simple and intuitive interface, you can easily build APIs that are fast, efficient, and easy to use.
+Based on the popular Shelf library, Annotated Shelf provides a simple and intuitive interface for building APIs that are fast, efficient, and easy to use.
 ## Features

 - Support for multiple HTTP methods and request types